-What Happens When a Woman Wins a Close Election?
-Evidence from Brazil
+What Happens When a Woman Wins an Election?
+Evidence from Close Races in Brazil

 Keywords: gender, politics, health, corruption, patronage

 JEL Classification: J16, P16, D72 , I00, I18working papers series